braghimsistemas/suitup-php/docs/contributors/index.md

 -----

-## Learn how to write it right
+## Learn how to make it better

-Our documentation is made under MkDocs with Material Theme, to learn a bit more mkdocs [click here](https://www.mkdocs.org/) and to get the best out of the Material Theme [click here](https://squidfunk.github.io/mkdocs-material/)
+Our documentation was made under MkDocs with Material Theme, to learn more about mkdocs [click here](https://www.mkdocs.org/) and to get the best of Material Theme [click here](https://squidfunk.github.io/mkdocs-material/).

-#### CodeHilite - The right syntax to the code

 [CodeHilite][1] is an extension that adds syntax highlighting to code blocks and is included in the standard Markdown library.
 The highlighting process is